dvandasova/JEM207_project/README.md

 The RUN_full-scrape file is designed to scrape all necessary data about the next 90 Bundesliga matches (not full season for convenience sake - the same code would work also for the whole season)

 The RUN_main file is designed to skip the whole scraping process with visualizations being made from pre-scraped dataset (from 9/10/2024-11/30/24, M/D/Y) and also to scrape individual matches of your choice to check the current situation.
-To scrape the indidual match, download the input.txt file to your device, copy the filepath and insert it to the highlighted place in the RUN_main.ipynb file.
-This highlighted place is located at the top of the notebook.
+To scrape the indidual match, either download the input.txt file to your device, choose the match following the instructions and insert the file path it to the highlighted place in the RUN_main.ipynb file.
+Or simply choose the match within the repository and insert the file path without downloading the input.txt separately again.
 In your input.txt, write a code of a match on the 2nd line.
 You cannot enter a code related to a match that is about to happen in less then 2 weeks time - if you try to use it, the RUN_main.ipyn notebook will not return any data.
 That is for omitting dates in close proximity with no flights or accommodation.

 Now you are ready to proceed to the RUN_main.ipynb notebook and run it from the top.
 Or you can try to see how the whole scraping process went in the RUN_full-scrape file.